 A lucky accident – or how did her career start?

 As a child, she had never dreamt about being an interpreter.
-But fate decided otherwise and by a lucky accident, she realised this profession was suitable for her.
+But fate decided otherwise and by a lucky accident she realised this profession was suitable for her.
 But where did the idea of becoming an interpreter come from?

 During her university studies at Eötvös Loránd University, she participated in the so-called EVS (European Voluntary Service) programme in the framework of which she had the opportunity to learn French and do social work at the same time.
 More precisely, she was a volunteer governess in an Alsatian orphanage and this experience has been very important to her.

-On one occassion, they received a group of Hungarian guests in the orphanage and Patrícia was asked to be their interpreter during their stay.
+On one occasion, they received a group of Hungarian guests in the orphanage and Patrícia was asked to be their interpreter during their stay.
 Although it was not that easy for her, she liked it very much.

-After she returned to Hungary, she received an official request from another Hungarian group.
-She enjoyed this second assignment and she was so good at it that she was advised to be a professional interpreter.
-Luckily, she took their advice.
+After she returned to Hungary, she received an official request from another Hungarian group to be their interpreter.
+She enjoyed this second assignment and was so good at it that she was advised to be a professional interpreter.
 This was the beginning of her career.
 She emphasizes the importance of interpreting to social workers during her very first assignments.

 What does Patrícia think about her profession?

 She highlights the importance of time in several aspects: on one hand, there is too little time to prepare for a given interpreting occassion.
 On the other hand, the interpreter has to find an immediate solution in a given situation as it is a real time activity.
-She says it also came with responsibility and much stress.
-Due to the fact they have to act quickly, the potential of making mistakes is higher. „It is impossible for us to be perfect all the time– we are humans, not robots.
-Failure is a corner stone of learning process.” – she says.
+She says it also comes with responsibility and much stress.
+Due to the fact interpreters have to act quickly, the chance of making mistakes is higher. „It is impossible for us to be perfect all the time– we are humans, not robots.
+Failure is a corner stone of learning process” – she says.

-Besides the difficulties, she mentions quite a lot positive things about interpretation, as well.
-Namely, its diversity, which means that an interpreter works in various places, meets different people and has to cope with different topics so an interpreter’s life is never boring.
+Besides the difficulties, she mentions quite a lot of positive things about interpreting as well, namely/in particular, its diversity, which means that an interpreter works in various places, meets different people and has to cope with diverse topics so an interpreter’s life is never boring.
 Her interpreter activities and her educational activities are intertwined but she regards herself as a teacher above all.
 She is bound up in talent scouting and it is a challenge for her to show students what they are capable of and how far they can get with a lot of hard work.

-In the video below, which was made in the Proford conference in October 2015, you can see hoshe expresses her opinion about the changes of this industry, the new directions set by the new generation and she underlines the time of the new generation will come soon and not only the more experienced generation but the creative younger ones will have a say, too.
-She thinks this is the natural course of things.
+In the video below, which was made in the Proford conference in October 2015, you can see how she expresses her opinion about the changes of this industry, the new directions set by the new generation and she underlines the time of the new generation will come soon and not only the more experienced generation but the creative younger ones will have a say, too (in Hungarian).

 https://vimeo.com/143787561